Shopping ‘Small’ Matters

 With campaigns like Small Business Saturday, a program American Express launched in 2010, consumers are rediscovering Main Street (or visiting for the first time) and are making it a point to support locally owned and operated shops.
 Small Business Saturday is always the Saturday after Thanksgiving.

-“November 25 is the perfect day to kick off the holiday season with supporting local business,” said Lynn Caccavallo, executive director of the Cary-Grove Area Chamber of Commerce.
+“Small Business Saturday is the perfect day to kick off the holiday season with supporting local business,” said Lynn Caccavallo, executive director of the Cary-Grove Area Chamber of Commerce.

 Many McHenry County retailers and small business districts are officially participating in Small Business Saturday/Shop Small celebrations.
 “Be sure to shop, dine and visit all of the fantastic businesses we have in our great communities this holiday season,” Caccavallo added.